jpnski/dracula-tmux-nord/README.md

 | `@dracula-flags-inactive-fg` | dark_purple | Window flags (inactive) foreground |
 | `@dracula-powerline-bg` | gray | Powerline background |

-### Window Bell
+### Window Bell Visual Notification

 Highlights inactive window tabs when a bell fires in that window (e.g. a background process completing).
-When enabled, the tab recolors with configurable bell colors.
+When enabled, the tab recolors with a configurable bg color.
 Text blinking can be toggled independently.
+* Window title fg blinking depends on terminal emulator's OSC5 implementation (works in Gnome/Kitty terminals, does not work in Alacritty/Foot terminals)

 | Option | Default | Description |
 |--------|---------|-------------|